 - · List of participants and their children's names

-- Posters/brochures on routines (3)

 - A variety of toys for infant and toddler

-- Chart or large butcher paper and markers
+- Chart or other large paper and markers

 - Mats for sitting

-- Review all of the session directions before the meeting. - Review the posters/brochures and cards to make sure you know how to explain them. - Collect all of the materials needed (listed above). - Set up the sitting mats. - Hang or place the posters/brochures around the area. - Set up the toy area for children.
+- Review all of the session directions before the meeting. - Review the wall charts/brochures to make sure you know how to explain them. - Collect all of the materials needed (listed above). - Set up the sitting mats. - Hang or place the wall charts/brochures around the area. - Set up the toy area for children.

 Session 10 Routines Step I Welcome the Participants Welcome Say: Welcome to session 10 of our program!
 It's wonderful to see everyone here.
 Each time we meet, we will learn how to raise happy, healthy, and smart children.
 Remember: You are your children's best teachers!
 Greetings and Next, you can sing your ECD 0-3 hello song chosen by the families.
 Songs Say: Let's sing a song, "Here We Go round the Mulberry Bush."
 (Substitute mulberry bush with any other local tree.)
-E minutes Here we go round the mulberry bush 5 minutes The mulberry bush, the mulberry bush Here we go round the mulberry bush So early in the morning.
-This is the way we brush our teeth Brush our teeth, brush our teeth This is the way we brush our teeth So early in the morning.
+5 minutes Here we go round the mulberry bush The mulberry bush, the mulberry bush Here we go round the mulberry bush So early in the morning.
+This is the common bounds out to att This is the way we brush our teeth Brush our teeth, brush our teeth This is the way we have been teeth This is the way we brush our teeth So early in the morning.
 You can continue with comb our hair, eat our breakfast, etc. Say: Today we are going to learn how routines help our babies to feel safe and secure.
 [Note to facilitator: The children can now go to their play area with your co-facilitator.]
 Step 2 Ask: How has everyone been doing since our last meeting?
-Ask: What was the topic of our last meeting?
+Connecting Ask: What was the topic of our last meeting?
 How did you respond to cues your children gave you?
-Connecting Connect with Ask: What times of the day did you bond with your children? families by asking Ask: How did you adapt the games for your children? how everything Ask: Did you find anything difficult about the games?
+Connect with Ask: What times of the day did you bond with your children? families by asking Ask: How did you adapt the games for your children? how everything went since the last Ask: Did you find anything difficult about the games?
 Invite some parents to answer.
-With the help of other parents if possible, try to went since the last help with their problem. meeting.
-5 minutes
+With the help of other parents if possible, try to help with their problem. meeting.
+Their tites problem 5 minutes